MoeraOrg/moeraorg.github.io/development/protocols/authentication.md

 ## Signature

-If the client wants to post a content (comment, reaction etc.) to a node, carte authentication is not enough, because the content needs its own signature.
+If the client wants to post a content (comment, reaction etc.) to a node, carte authentication is not enough because the content needs its own signature.
 To provide better user experience, the client may use carte to post a temporary content without a signature and then ask the home node to post its signed version.
-If during a short period of time the signed content do not arrive, the node erases the temporary version.
+If during a short period of time the signed content does not arrive, the node erases the temporary version.

 ## Passing the token